xbrlware/ernest/README.md

             `rscript packages.R`

     Elasticsearch (2.x) - for data storage

-    Apache Spark (1.6) - for some transformations (works fine in standalone mode) Will also need `Elasticsearch` JAR for connecting Spark to Elasticsearch

 #### Project Info

 The repo contains code for gathering, indexing and enriching a fairly large number of datatypes, including